 • Infection from eating something toxic, spoiled, or from a contaminated surface

-• Digestive disorders, including lymphoma or inflammatory bowel disease
+• Digestive disorders, including lymphoma, intestinal parasites, or inflammatory bowel disease

 • Metabolic disorders, including liver or kidney diseases